waynodiablo/Oystercard/pills/sinatra_1.md

 ***Note, we recommend working through this pill with a pair partner.
 Please take turns on the keyboard as the driver as described in the [pairing pill](pills/pairing.md) :pill:.***

-As was mentioned above, Sinatra is just a Ruby gem, so you'll need to install it as usual.
+As mentioned above, Sinatra is just a Ruby [gem](pills/gems.md) :pill:, so you'll need to install it as usual.

 `$ gem install sinatra`

-However, a better way would be to put it in your Gemfile and install using [bundler](pills/bundler.md).
+However, a better way would be to put it in your Gemfile and install using [bundler](pills/bundler.md) :pill:.
 There are two advantages to this approach.
 Firstly, you'll be keeping a record of what gems are used in the project for other developers to see.
 Secondly, it will help shotgun (we'll discuss it in a minute) to load sinatra.

 ````ruby
 # this is Gemfile